aayush9753/aayush9753.github.io/pages/dm/flexduo.md

 ---
 layout: page
-title: FlexDuo: A Pluggable System for Enabling Full-Duplex Capabilities in Speech Dialogue Systems
+title: "FlexDuo - A Pluggable System for Enabling Full-Duplex Capabilities in Speech Dialogue Systems"
-permalink: /pages/dm/flexduo/
+permalink: /dm/flexduo/
 ---

 # FlexDuo: A Pluggable System for Enabling Full-Duplex Capabilities in Speech Dialogue Systems